vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-05-25-vertx-4-milestone5-release.md

 #### Complete refactoring on vertx-auth authn/authz split

-With `milestone5` we completed the refactoring to split authentication from authorization.
-All modules now implement at least one of the 2 interfaces:
+Authentication has been decoupled from authorization, all modules now implement at least one of the two interfaces:

-* AuthenticationProvider
+* `AuthenticationProvider`
-* AuthorizationProvider
+* `AuthorizationProvider`

-This was a long standing issue, that was blocking many users and a limitation of the old API.
-You can now, authenticate your users using a property file and authorize against a database if you so wish/need.
+This improvement provides more flexiblity such as user authentication using a property file and authorization against a database.

-This milestone also includes a few new modules:
+This milestone also includes a few new implementations:

-* `vertx-auth-ldap` which should replace `shiro`
+* `vertx-auth-ldap` supersedes `shiro`
-* `vertx-authproperties` which should replace `shiro`
+* `vertx-authproperties` supersedes `shiro`
-* `vertx-auth-sql` which will allow the usage of `sql-client`s as source of user data
+* `vertx-auth-sql` to use `sql-client`s as source of user data
-* `vertx-auth-webauthn` which is a new module for `FIDO2` `webauthn` authentication
+* `vertx-auth-webauthn` provides `FIDO2` `webauthn` authentication

 Many bug fixes have been done and missing features such as `JWK` rotation support for `OAuth2/OIDC`/`JWT` is now implemented.

 #### Vertx-web updates

-Vert.x-Web also got some updates, all internal state of the module is now immutable which allows it's usage from non single threaded environments such as Quarkus.
+Vert.x-Web also got some updates.

-The session handler code, went over a big makeover and you can now use other storages, for example:
+The session handler code now allows other storages:

 * `cookie-session-store` - stores all session data in a cookie
 * `redis-session-store` - store all session data in a redis key store database

-Sessions can be safer now, as the code has been updated to the latest OWASP recommendations and you can now use `cookieless` sessions, where the session key is passed in the URL.
+Sessions follows the latest OWASP recommendations and allows to now use `cookieless` sessions, where the session key is passed in the URL.

-Routers are now proxy aware.
-When enabled, routers can parse the `Forward` headers and rebind the internal values for protocol, host and port for user convinience.
+Routers are now proxy aware: when enabled, routers can parse the `Forward` headers and rebind the internal values for protocol, host and port for user convinience.
 This is quite useful when applications are deployed behind a caching server, which can modify the original request.

 #### JUnit 5 support updates